bilalrajput09/Food-app-rails/README.md

 # [Food App] <a name="about-project"></a>

 **[Food App]** The Food app will be a classic example of a Food App.
 It is a functional website that will show the list of shopping and empower readers to interact with them by adding recipes and inventories and generating shopping list.
-It has been made by the following ERD diagram.

 ## Built With <a name="built-with"></a>